 We assist you in securing a financial future for your loved ones.

 Our Special Needs Trust exists to assist people with disabilities and their families in saving money for the future without losing public benefits, like Medicaid and Social Security that have strict asset caps.
 The funds invested in the trust will be used to provide security, support, services, and medical care or other supplemental needs not covered by benefits or insurance.
 This opportunity is available to anyone determined to have a disability by Social Security.
 Our Special Needs Trust Team includes an Client Advocate who can help you create a future plan and to access needed services.

 We develop technology-based tools to help people live independently.

 Our award-winning Apps for Independent Living are totally customizable tools for creating personalized curriculum to promote independence in the community.

 • TravelMate is a virtual travel trainer that helps people navigate transportation systems.

 • EmployMate is a virtual job coach that can assist in on-the-job tasks and skill building.

 We keep you informed.

-Our E-newsletter is filled with information, resources, and opportunities for people with disabilities.
+Our twice-monthly E-newsletter is filled with information and resources for people with disabilities.
 Additionally, we send a monthly Advocacy Update and a monthly Trust Services newsletter.
 Our blog, The Abilities Blogspot, shares the latest updates in the disability community and our Facebook page is updated daily with news and information worth sharing.
-Sign up for our bi-weekly email to stay updated on our work and learn about unique services and opportunities for people with disabilities.
+Sign up for our email to stay updated on our work and learn about unique services and opportunities for people with disabilities.